Reference and Installation (Python)

-The AimRT Python interface is accessed through the aimrt_py package.
-You can obtain and install the aimrt_py package in three ways:
+The AimRT Python interface is used through the aimrt_py package.
+You can obtain the aimrt_py package in three ways:

 • Binary installation;